 Learn from award-winning, experienced faculty who actually care about you.
 Our small class sizes allow us to get to know you personally.
 We lead an approachable community within our respective programs.
 Our faculty connections are the experts on their subject matter, too.

 Gary Hall graduated from Lipscomb University with a degree in Mathematics and Biblical Language and Vanderbilt University with a PhD. in Mathematics.
 He began teaching at Lipscomb Department of Mathematics...Learn More

-Carroll Wells is Professor of Mathematics and Chair of the Department of Mathematics at Lipscomb.
-He received a B.A. in Mathematics and Accounting from Lipscomb University, an M.A. in Mathematics...Learn More
+Carroll Wells is a Professor of Mathematics and Chair of the Department of Mathematics at Lipscomb.
+He received a B.A. in Mathematics and Accounting from Lipscomb University, an M.A. in...Learn More